 frame that was granted the EDCA TXOP, unless the EDCA TXOP obtained is used by an AP for a PSMP

-sequence or an MU transmission.
+sequence or an VHT MU PPDU with TXVECTOR parameter NUM_USERS > 1.

-In the case of a DL-MU-MIMO transmission and when permitted by the rules in 9.19.2.3a (Sharing an EDCA
+When permitted by the rules in 9.19.2.3a (Sharing an EDCA

-TXOP), traffic from secondary ACs may be transmitted in a VHT MU PPDU carrying traffic for the primary AC.
+TXOP), traffic from secondary ACs may be transmitted in a VHT MU PPDU that has TXVECTOR parameter NUM_USERS > 1 and that carries traffic for the primary AC.

 9.19.2.5 EDCA backoff procedure